-When I sat down and played ‘Strange Flesh’ after coming across it on the Bara subreddit community I thought I was going into a standard side scrolling beat’em up game with an top coat of bara aesthetic, but as I delved deeper into the game I came to realize that there may be more here than a barman with hypnotic smoke and a very naughty bara beat em up.
-This is a game that delves right into the psyche of it’s target audience and the first hint of this comes in the games title ‘Strange Flesh’.
+When I sat down and played ‘Strange Flesh’ after coming across it on the Bara subreddit community I thought I was going into a standard side-scrolling beat’em up game with a top coat of bara aesthetic, but as I delved deeper into the game I came to realize that there may be more here than a barman with hypnotic smoke and a very naughty bara beat em up.
+This is a game that delves right into the psyche of its target audience and the first hint of this comes in the game’s title ‘Strange Flesh’.

 And if you enjoy my content help support me and the blog with a cup of coffee.

 One thought on “Strange Flesh – Indie Bara Game Review”

 Pingback: Helping the #EDENproject Blossom | Yaoi Playground